metaborg/spoofax-pie/docs/tutorial/create_language_project.md

     Explain this configuration.

 Build the project so that we can test our changes.

-!!! bug
-    Building the project at this point will result in an error.
-This can be worked around by first cleaning the project by choosing <span class="guilabel">Project ‣ Clean</span> from the main menu.
-This bug will be fixed in a future version.

-Let's test the command.
 Open the `test.hel` file and right-click inside the editor area to open the context menu.
 From the editor context menu, select <span class="guilabel">HelloWorld ‣ Debug ‣ Show parsed AST</span>.
 A new editor will pop up with the result of the command, showing the AST of your example file.